Wiredcraft/loopback-cache/README.md

 }
 ```

 To use the `couchbase` backend, setup a model using the [couchbase3 connector](https://github.com/Wiredcraft/loopback-connector-couchbase3) and use the mixin `CacheModel` with the model.
-The TTL is in seconds usually but also has a special case, see http://docs.couchbase.com/sdk-api/couchbase-node-client-2.1.2/Bucket.html#touch.
+The TTL is in seconds, for value larger than 30 * 24 * 60 * 60 seconds (30 days), it would be converted to absolute times (from the epoch) in seconds, see http://docs.couchbase.com/sdk-api/couchbase-node-client-2.1.2/Bucket.html#touch.

 ```
 # The model JSON